tayybahafeez/chatbot_price_prediction/README.md

-# README: RAG Price Query System
+# README: Chatbot for price prediction
 ## Overview
 A Retrieval-Augmented Generation (RAG) system for handling price-specific product queries using Gemini API and LlamaIndex.